 An associate is:

-a relative of the employee that is a spouse, parent, grandparent, child, grandchild or remoter relative in the direct line (but not siblings)
+- a relative of the employee that is a spouse, parent, grandparent, child, grandchild or remoter relative in the direct line (but not siblings);

-the trustees of any settlement in relation to which the employee or any relative is or was a settler
+- the trustees of any settlement in relation to which the employee or any relative is or was a settler;

-the personal representatives of a deceased person, where company shares are part of the estate and the employee has an interest in the estate
+- the personal representatives of a deceased person, where company shares are part of the estate and the employee has an interest in the estate.

 Acquiring a material interest greater than 30% after the grant of an EMI option

 If an employee gains a material interest of more than 30% only after he has been granted the EMI option, it will not affect the existing EMI option.
-However, he will not be eligible for the grant of any more EMI options.
+However, they will not be eligible for the grant of any more EMI options.

 All shares over which the employee has an option have to be taken into account, except shares that are under an EMI option.